 Living near Eagle Creek Park in Indianapolis

-If you live in the western Indianapolis suburbs, you are lucky enough to live next to one of the largest city parks in America.
+If you live in the western Indianapolis suburbs, you are lucky enough to live near Eagle Creek Park Indianapolis, one of the largest city parks in America.
 From fishing and swimming, to trail running, biking, or even zipping through the trees, check out all that beautiful Eagle Creek Park has to offer.

 Living near Eagle Creek Park